 If an additional NIC is added, please be aware that the Mini’s DHCP server would bind to this interface and use additional IP ranges.
 Each subnet is configured as a class C subnet (using a netmask of 255.255.255.0).

-6) Can I enable wireless on the TriCaster Mini 4K?
+6) Can I enable wireless/WIFI on the TriCaster Mini 4K?

 This automatic configuration does come with one caveat: Devices connected to the Mini 4K UHD will not be visible to other existing networks unless a network switch is connected.
 Here is an example: